Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdbool.md

 The function which is responsible for converting Boolean to other types is overloaded, which means the desired type must be unambiguous.

-Natively, Boolean may convert to string, but additional behavior may be added by creating new instances of _fromBool_ class from _StdOverloaded_ module.
+Natively, Boolean may convert to string, but additional behavior may be added by creating new instances of `fromBool` class from the `StdOverloaded` module.

 ### To string